Nutrigenomics, nutrigenetics, nutriepigenetics, nutritional genomics, DNA diets – whatever you call it, it’s the future of human nutrition and health.

 Unless you’re a nutrigeneticist, you don’t really need to quibble over the difference between nutrigenomics, nutrigenetics, and nutriepigenetics.
 The important thing to appreciate is that we don’t all respond the same way to the same dietary patterns, specific foods, and even certain forms of nutrients.

 What does this mean on a practical level?
 Well, for a start, there is no one-size-fits-all when it comes to nutrition and health.
-Many nutritionists (myself included) have been saying this ad nauseum for decades.
+Many nutritionists and scientists (myself included) have been saying this ad nauseum for decades.

 Secondly, it’s worth reconsidering conclusions drawn from nutrition research done over, say, the last century.
 The majority of this research has been carried out in healthy, white, American men.
 Can we really extrapolate beyond those included in such studies, given the different genetic make-up of the wider population?
 In some cases, no. And in a handful of cases, to do so has proven downright dangerous.
+For example, on a recent podcast episode with world renowned lipid expert Dr. Thomas Dayspring, the triglyceride to HDL ratio (TG/HDL) was discussed.
+The TG/HDL ratio, when out of balance, is a sign of insulin resistance in White populations, but not in the Black community.
+African Americans are far less likely to have high circulating levels of triglycerides in the blood, but that doesn’t mean diet and lifestyle changes still aren’t necessary to control blood sugar and metabolic disease.

-Instead, our increasing understanding of nutrigenomics allows us to refine nutrition research to see how specific gene variants interact with nutrients.
+Understanding nutrigenomics allows us to refine nutrition research to see how specific gene variants interact with nutrients.
 This leads us to a bright future for personalized nutrition and tailored medical interventions.
 Let’s look at some examples.

 Practical applications of nutrigenomics